Wathithichris/Wathithichris/README.md

 Data analyst
 ------------

-An aspiring financial analyst with an interest in leveraging the power of python in finance.
+An Investment student at Institute of Certified Investment and Financial Analyst(ICIFA).
+Looking to leverage the power of python to make data driven decisions.

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [mwangiwathithi@gmail.com](mailto:mwangiwathithi@gmail.com)